 - The currency in Latvia is the Euro (€).
 At the time of writing, the exchange rate was €1 to $1.12 USD.
 Most bars and restaurants take credit cards and Tap-to-Pay so you likely won’t need much cash.

 - Latvian is the predominant language used in Latvia, although most people also speak English.
-There is a large population of Russians in Latvia and the two groups (Russians and Latvians) tend to remain fairly segregated.
+There is also a large population of Russians in Latvia, but the two groups (Russians and Latvians) tend to remain fairly segregated.

 - Tipping is not expected at the bars or restaurants around Riga but always appreciated.